 The main compartment has tons of room with little organization, as you'd expect from a duffel.
 Like many travel bags with large main compartments, we suggest using packing cubes for optimal organization.
 There is also a shallow zippered mesh compartment on the main flap, which is great for anything you'd like to keep separate from the larger bucket-style compartment.
 The mesh makes finding smaller items easy, although it would be nice to have a few smaller mesh pockets for organization sprinkled throughout this pack.

 Volume to Weight Ratio

 The Black Hole Duffel is available in sizes as small as 40 liters and as big as 100 liters.
-The 55-liter pack, which we tested, only weighs 2.57 pounds.
-This is insanely lightweight for its carrying capacity making this bag a top contender in this category.
+The 55-liter pack we tested only weighs 2.57 pounds — this is insanely lightweight for its carrying capacity making this bag a top contender in this metric.